German NBA star Dennis Schröder signs for the LA Lakers | DW | 19.11.2020

 The 27-year-old guard joins from Oklahoma City Thunder where he had one year left to run on a $15 million (€12.6 million) a year deal.

-The deal is part of a trade that saw Danny Green, a 33-year-old shooting guard, head in the opposition direction.
+The deal is part of a trade that saw Danny Green, a 33-year-old shooting guard, head in the opposite direction.
 But the Thunder later traded Green to the Philadelphia 76ers.

 The moves were announced at the end of a busy night of activity in what is known as the NBA draft, when teams select the best rookie college players and eligible international talent.
 A flurry of trades and exchanges tend to follow hot on the heels of the draft each year.